kyren/goggles/README.md

    it depends on the `join` module for this.

-5) The `entity` module contains an atomic generational index allocator that also uses `hibitset` sparse BitSet types to track which indexes are alive.
+5) The `entity` module contains an atomic generational index allocator that also uses `hibitset` BitSet types to track which indexes are alive.

 6) The `world` module ties the `resource_set`, `join`, `component`, and `entity` modules together into something that can be used to store resources and